matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 the load of state on the server will also be enough to help clients.

-However, this seems a relatively easy proposal, and we hope that implementing it will help us understand what we really mean by "deleted" state, and flush out problems we have not yet considered.
+However, this seems a relatively easy proposal, and we hope that implementing it will help us understand what we really mean by "obsolete" state, and flush out problems we have not yet considered.

 ### Security considerations
 ### Unstable prefix
 ### Dependencies

-As soon as we can agree on a definition of deleted state, we believe this proposal can be implemented.
+As soon as we can agree on a definition of obsolete state, we believe this proposal can be implemented.

 ## Sub-proposal 2: Invite users to an upgraded room